comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 - D7: All moderators in fora a person messaged on
 - D8: Other messages created by people that a person likes messages from

-Add anon link to templates (the queries readme file in solidbench) {:.todo}

 The correlation of these discover queries to choke points is summarized in [](#chokepoints-discover).

 <figure id="chokepoints-discover" class="table" markdown="1">